hacknus/DotTHzQL/README.md

 # A dotTHz QuickLook Plugin for macOS Finder

-This is a simple Quicklook plugin for macOS Finder to preview the structure of [dotTHz](https://github.com/dotTHzTAG) files.
+This is a simple Quicklook plugin for macOS Finder to preview the structure of [dotTHz](https://github.com/dotTHzTAG) files, for imaging scans it also provides a simple render/preview.
 This works with extensions `.thz`, `.thzimg` and `.thzswp`.

 ![screenshot](screenshot.png)